Nitrokey/nitrokey-documentation/source/components/nitrophone/headwind-mdm/index.rst

 Headwind MDM (HMDM)
 ************************

-Headwind MDM (HMDM) is a mobile device management (MDM) solution to manage NitroPhones from a central interface.
+Headwind MDM (HMDM) is a mobile device management (MDM) solution to manage NitroPhones and NitroTablets from a central interface.
 The software consists of a central interface (web panel) on a server and an app on every managed Nitrophone.

 .. contents:: :local: